 Leonardo Academy’s standards development page is linked below:

 This standard falls into a cross-disciplinary niche we identify as “Global Warming Engineering” but we will continue to keep it on the agenda of the traditional building service engineering.
-We are happy to discuss this any day at 11 AM Eastern time.
-We also pull together mechanical engineering concepts once per month.
+We are happy to discuss this consensus product any day at 11 AM Eastern time.
+We will place it on the agenda of our monthly Mechanical Engineering teleconference.
 See our CALENDAR for the next online meeting; open to everyone.

 Category: Electrical, Energy, Mechanical